sirensolutions/kibi/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Please note that Siren Investigate uses the Siren Federate Plugin for elasticsearch which is licenced as AGPL version 3.0.
+Please note that Siren Investigate uses the Siren Federate Plugin for Elasticsearch which is licenced as AGPL version 3.0.
 For more information see the licensing section on siren.io website

   https://siren.io